gcid12/cheat_sheets/README.md

 gem -v
 ```

-show where it is
+To see location

 ```
 which gem
 ```

-to see what gems you have installed
+to see installed gems

 ```
 gem list